This Mixed Berry Cobbler recipe is hands down my favorite berry dessert!

 - Using a large spoon scoop small biscuit sized balls and drop onto the berry mixture.
 Continue with all of the dough, scattering evenly across the top of the berries, until mostly covered, spacing about 1" apart.

-- Brush the top of the biscuit dough with remaining buttermilk and sprinkle generously with sugar.
+- Brush the top of the biscuit dough with the remaining 1-2 Tbsp buttermilk and sprinkle generously with sugar.

-- Bake cobbler for 35-40 minutes.
-Filling should be bubbly and biscuits should be nicely browned.
+- Bake the cobbler for 35-40 minutes.
+The filling should be bubbly and the biscuits should be deep golden brown.

 - Remove from oven and cool for about 15 minutes before serving.